jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script deletes all the regular files with .js This script counts the number of directories and sub-directories in the current directory This script displays the 10 newest files in the current directory
+This script deletes all the regular files with .js This script counts the number of directories and sub-directories in the current directory This script displays the 10 newest files in the current directory This script that takes a list of words as input and prints only words that appear exactly once